(home)

 From Cons to Cursor

 A magical property of computers is the ability to "change the airplane engines mid-flight."
-You can start with Linux, GCC, Git and Vim and-- given enough time-- rewrite them into whatever software you'd like.
+You can start with Linux, GCC and Vim and-- given enough time-- rewrite them into whatever software you'd like.

 Some people are interested in the smallest systems that provide this ability.
-For instance Hundred Rabbits has their 💾uxn virtual computer.
-These minimal systems are less useful than Linux, but they're easier to understand.
-That makes them handy for studying this self-modifying behavior of computers.
+For instance Hundred Rabbits has their 💾 uxn virtual computer.
+These minimal systems aren't nearly as useful as Linux, but they're fun in their own way.
+For one thing you can experiment with them easily.
+For another you can understand everything about them, which a refreshing experience coming from modern software environments.

-Midnight's also a minimal self-modifying computing system.
-However it comes at the problem from a Lisp perspective insted of an assembly one.
-It's designed to answer the question: if we start from Lisp primitives like cons, car, and cdr, what's the smallest amount of stuff we need to add to get a self-modifying system without code golfing?
+Midnight's also a minimalist self-modifying system, though with a Lisp basis instead of an assembly one.
+It's designed to answer the question: if we start from primitives like car, cdr, and cons, what's the smallest amount of stuff we need to add to get a self-modifying system without code golfing?
 Are there any special characteristics of lisp that make this easier?

 Result